-It is a future residential space* where inhabitants have individual apartments and privacy, but share common spaces like kitchens, living rooms, and office(s).
-The space will offer rich opportunities for rewarding and ecologically meaningful activities, and inhabitants are free to choose or initiate what interests them most.
-Examples include reducing the household’s plastic waste, growing food, organizing neighborhood activities.
+We imagine the Reef as a new kind of living space that is affordable for anyone.
+It is a future residential space where inhabitants have individual apartments and privacy, but share common spaces like kitchens, living rooms, and office(s).
+The space will offer rich opportunities for rewarding and ecologically meaningful activities, and inhabitants are free to initiate and participate in what interests them most.
+Examples include growing and cooking food together, organizing neighbourhood activities and reducing the household’s plastic waste.

-We are looking to acquire and recondition a building for 20 people to live in it (private rooms, apartments and studios) and convert it into a space with net-zero greenhouse gas emissions.
+We are looking to acquire and recondition a building in Brussels, Belgium, for 20 people to live in.
+It will be comprised of private rooms, apartments and studios, and converted into a net-zero greenhouse gas emissions space.
 People will buy and/or rent together at a below-market price, depending on the ownership status of the building.
-They, the community, design together the many ways to use the space in accordance to individual needs, as well as technical and social activities to start reducing the collective carbon footprint: research green building technologies, energy storage solutions, food production, responsible consumption, and many others.
+The community will design the many ways to use the space in accordance to individual & common needs, as well as technical and social activities to start reducing the collective carbon footprint: research green building technologies, energy storage solutions, food production, responsible consumption, and many others.

-Over time, this community becomes a testing ground for energy/waste reduction and circular economy solutions, paving the way for many other collectives out there who wish to go green and live more affordably at the same time.
+Over time, this community will become a testing ground for energy/waste reduction and circular economy solutions, paving the way for many other collectives out there who wish to go green and live more affordably at the same time.

 The Reef Community starts now with 3 workshops to discover one another.

-If you are living in Brussels and are wondering about all of this, thinking to change how you live, how to access and share prosperity, this is an opportunity to be curious and figure it out with others.
-Building relationships of trust takes time, so the sooner we know who we are, the better!
+If you are living in Brussels or plan to move here and like what you read so far, if you’re thinking to change the way you live, access and share prosperity, this is an opportunity to figure it out with others.
+Building relationships of trust takes time, so the sooner we know each other, the better!

 Come to The Reef Community Workshops, where we will share: